Kong/galileo-agent-java/README.md

 ## About

 The agent is a custom servlet filter which intercepts the request and response and sends it to API Analytics server asynchronously to generate analytics information.
-It needs a web container to run, to send data from a app running in Java SE environment please use our standalone proxy or use one of our data collection APIs.
+It needs a web container to run, to send data from a app running in Java SE environment please use our stand alone proxy or use one of our data collection APIs.

 ## Dependencies